petermoyano/petermoyano/README.md

 👋 **Hello there!
-I'm Pedro.** I'm a TypeScript/React Front-end developer at Solvd Inc.
+I'm Pedro.** I'm a React/Node developer at Solvd Inc.
-- 📫 How to reach me: pedromoyano454@gmail.com
+- 📫 pedromoyano454@gmail.com